01 September 2020

 And that’s it as far as Vue CLI installation is concerned!

-Start the Vue project with CLI only
+Start a Vue project with CLI only

-To start I just need to type in the command: vue create your_project_name
+To start, I just need to type in the command: vue create your_project_name

 The name I choose will also be the name of the directory where the app will be.
 It will also be added to package.json as the application’s name.